zaid-g/SaltPass/README.md

 ```9zZ!)chh7x\Q=Yp:w$NU```

-compile by running ```gcc -o saltpass saltpass.c -lssl -lcrypto``` or run the executable.

 ## Features
-- Simple: code is only 132 lines long (besides call to `openssl`'s sha512 function), so it's easy to audit and improve to fit your specific needs.
+- *Simple*: code is only 132 lines long (besides call to `openssl`'s sha512 function), so it's easy to audit and improve to fit your specific needs.
-- Fast
+- *Fast*
-- Memoryless: no data is kept/stored.
+- *Memoryless*: no data is kept/stored.
 User must re-enter master password every time program is run to retrieve passwords.
-- Secure: Process memory is cleared before program exits.
+- *Secure*: Process memory is cleared before program exits.
 Terminal hides password and salt while user inputs on screen.
 Passing the master password as a command line argument not permited, since it gets saved in command history and would be visible to other processes.
+For more notes on security, see Usage section below.

 ## Usage
+compile by running ```gcc -o saltpass saltpass.c -lssl -lcrypto``` or run the executable.

 User enters a master password and a "salt" value that represents e.g. the website they are logging into/file they are encrypting/etc. The program then outputs a unique password generated deterministically consisting of pseudo-random alpha-numeric/special characters<b>*</b>.

 <b>*</b>4 characters in the password (of maximum length 20 by default) are not pseudo-random, the rest are.